English section

 BVB

-* Titlurile "Banca Transilvania", cele mai lichide
+* Titlurile "Fondul Proprietatea" au fost cele mai lichide

-Cinci dintre principalii indici ai Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în creştere, în contextul în care a fost înregistrat un volum de tranzacţionare de... detalii
+Opt indici ai Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de vineri în urcare, în contextul în care a fost înregistrat un volum de tranzacţionare de 25,56 milioane de lei... detalii

-Cinci dintre principalii indici ai Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în creştere, în contextul în care a fost înregistrat un volum de tranzacţionare de... detalii
+Opt indici ai Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de vineri în urcare, în contextul în care a fost înregistrat un volum de tranzacţionare de 25,56 milioane de lei... detalii

 SIBEX